A By-Product of the TV Industry

 - Taking the Bullet: Fry jumps in front of the space bee before it stings Leela.
 The stinger barely scrapes Leela, while it completely pierces through Fry's body, killing him.
 In actuality though, the stinger didn't kill Fry, but completely went through him, causing all the poison to end up in Leela and put her in a coma directly afterwards.

-- Thrown Out the Airlock: Bender does this with the baby queen after it stings Fry and Leela (where it gets splattered by a space truck), even though without its sting it was rendered harmless.
+- Thrown Out the Airlock: Bender throws the baby queen out of the ship's airlock after it stings Fry and Leela (where it gets splattered by a space truck), even though without its sting it was rendered harmless.

 - Unbroken Vigil: Fry sat by Leela's bedside for her entire two-week coma.